rascaraficci/device-manager/docs/using-device-manager.md

 This token will be stored in ```bash ${JWT}``` bash variable, referenced in all requests.

-*IMPORTANT*: Every request made with this token will be valid only for the user associated with this token.
-For instance, listing created devices will return only those devices which were created by this user.
+*IMPORTANT*: Every request made with this token will be valid only for the tenant (user "service") associated with this token.
+For instance, listing created devices will return only those devices which were created using this tenant.

 -------------